Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ## First time setup of SD card

+### Flashcarts
-Using your PC, insert the SD card and ensure it is formatted for compatibility with your flashcart
+Using your PC, insert the SD card and ensure it is formatted for compatibility with your flashcart.
+**warning** Filenames are expected to be part of the ASCII character set.
+Unicode characters are not fully supported and may cause a crash screen.

 #### SC64
 - FAT32 and EXFAT are fully supported.
 - An SD formatted with 128 kiB cluster size is recommended.